itsadityagupta/hashnode-blogs/clgjgw6gr000209mpdbrzf3fa.md

 (Generally, Composer's GCS bucket doesn't get deleted with Terraform destroy and has to be manually deleted.)

-Then go to **Cloud Build, Cloud Run, Artifact Registry and Secret Manager** to delete everything present there.
+Then go to **Cloud Build, Cloud Run, Artifact Registry, and Secret Manager** to delete everything present there.

 That's it.